Breast cancer at a glance

 - 41,000 women died from breast cancer.

 Breast cancer has affected the lives of millions of women as well as their families, friends and communities.
-But here’s the good news: when discovered, breast cancer is treatable and in many cases, survivable if not completely curable.
+But here’s the good news: when discovered, itis treatable and in many cases, survivable if not completely curable.

 What Is Breast Cancer